allenai/natural-instructions/doc/task-hierarchy.md

 - Textual Entailment
 - Incorrect Answer Generation
 - Sentence Generation
+- Paragraph Generation
+- Structured Text Generation
+   - Generate structured text in the output e.g. a task that converts questions in natural language to SQL queries
+- Topic Generation
+- Explanation Generation
+- Review Generation
+- Order Generation
+  - Given a set of elements, find their order (e.g. monotonically increasing/decreasing numbers, increasing/decreasing size in case of objects)
+- Prompt Generation
+- Title Generation
+- Weblink Generation
 - Text Modification
 - Classification
-- Paragraph Generation
 - Verification
    - Verify if two inputs match with each other e.g. a task to verify if a sentence and its sentiment given in the input match
 - Translation
-- Structured Text Generation
-   - Generate structured text in the output e.g. a task that converts questions in natural language to SQL queries
 - Hypernym Discovery
 - Parts-of-speech
 - Coreference: event coreference